---

 ### Step 6: Retire the Step Functions infrastructure

 Delete the ASL JSON, per-task Lambda deployments, IAM roles, and callback queues.
-Remove CloudWatch and X-Ray wiring used for orchestrator observability.
+Remove CloudWatch and X-Ray wiring that was specific to orchestrator state transitions — keep alarms, log retention, and traces for resources you still depend on.
 Verify the run in `npx workflow web` before shipping.

 ## Quick-start checklist